Medicine

 Medicine is the science and practice of the diagnosis, treatment, and prevention of disease.
 Physicians practice medicine by earning a doctorate degree from an allopathic medical school (M.D.) or an osteopathic medical school (D.O.).
 Entering into a medical school and becoming a physician is a highly competitive endeavor that requires a student to demonstrate the highest levels of academic achievement as well as a strong desire to serve others.

-Pre-Med is not a major or formal track at the University of Houston.
-Therefore, you will need to pick a major that reflects what you are actually interested in learning.
-Indeed, there is no "best" or preferred major for pre-Med students.
-Many pre-Med students select a STEM major, such as Biology, because many of the required courses for admission into medical school are already included as a part of the degree-program.
-However, medical school admissions committees do not care which major you choose, as any major can lead to a career in medicine.
-So when choosing a major, you should be looking for a field that you are interested in and one that will challenge you academically, rather than the major you believe will help you "stand out."
-In fact, accepted UH applicants to medical school in recent years have come from over 15 different majors.
+Pre-med is not a major or formal track at the University of Houston.
+We recommend that you choose a major based on your interests and reflects what you are interested in learning.
+There is no "best" or preferred major for pre-Med students; accepted UH applicants to medical school have come from over 15 majors.
+Many pre-med students select a STEM major, such as Biology, because many of the required courses for admission into medical school are already included as a part of the degree program.
+However, medical school admissions committees do not care which major you choose, as any major can lead to a career in medicine; there isn’t a major that will make you “stand out”.
+When choosing a major, you should be looking for a field that you are interested in, would enjoy working in if your medical school plans don’t work out, and one that will challenge you academically.

 While GPA is important, having a 4.0 is not required for admission.
-Medical school admissions committees can easily identify when an applicant has selected coursework or pathway that is not challenging.
-You will benefit more from taking difficult classes together, than taking each course in isolation.
+Medical school admissions committees can easily identify when an applicant has selected coursework or a pathway that is not challenging.

-The requirements outlined below are true for most medical schools; however, it is important you review the specific requirements for each school you are interested in applying using the medical school admissions webpage, the Medical School Admissions Requirements (MSAR) Handbook (for allopathic programs), and the Choose DO Explorer Tool (for osteopathic programs).
+The requirements outlined below will complete the prerequisites for most medical schools; however, it is important you review the specific requirements for each school you are interested in applying using the medical school admissions webpage, the Medical School Admissions Requirements (MSAR) Handbook (for MD/allopathic programs), and the Choose DO Explorer Tool (for DO/osteopathic programs).
+Some schools may have minimum grade requirement for each prerequisite as well (typically a C, but sometimes as high as a B- or better).

-The basic course requirements for admission into medical school include:
+The basic course requirements for admission into medical school include the following:

-You do not need to complete all prerequisite courses to apply to medical school, but should have completed most of the required courses.
-All prerequisites will need to be completed by July of the year you plan to matriculate.
+You do not need to complete all prerequisite courses to apply to medical school, but should have completed most of the required courses; admissions committees can only assess you based on what you have completed.
+All prerequisites (and your bachelor's degree) will need to be completed by July of the year you plan to matriculate.

 Can I use AP/IB credit?

-NOTE: Baylor College of Medicine does not currently accept AP/IB credit for required coursework.
+That said, the vast majority of TMDSAS-participating institutions will accept AP/IB credit as long as the specific credit hours and course for which AP/IB credit is used is clearly defined in your transcript (which it is at UH).
+However, Baylor College of Medicine will not.
 It is highly recommended that you take additional upper-level courses in the areas in which credit for introductory level courses was given.
 Non-TX medical schools are varied with regards to AP policy.
 It is important you review the specific admissions policies of all programs in which you to hope to apply.

 Can I take prerequisite courses at another institution, such as a community college?